Kristina01111000/lavendersite/README.md

-invoice for feb, mar, apr -> recieved explanation of fee for time starting after april -> sent she can edit the site now she is looking for pictures -> some uploaded, some not, still need 14 plant images need email for site
+invoice for feb, mar, apr -> recieved explanation of fee for time starting after april -> sent

 next meeting notes:

 Homepage:
-- linked lavender and native plants, did not link events, page unlinked from menu, can easily be readded when it's time

 footer:
-- can't link 2 icons,
-- changed phone number

 shop:
 - sorting of products, sectioned off?